-The TOE generates symmetric cryptographic keys using a Random Bit Generator (Hash_DRBG (any)).
-The specified symmetric cryptographic key size is always 512 bits for media encryption keys (FCS_CKM.1(c)).
+The TOE generates symmetric cryptographic keys using a Random Bit Generator (CTR_DRBG (AES)).
+The specified symmetric cryptographic key size is always 512 bits for MEKs (FCS_CKM.1(c)).
 The specified cryptographic key size for all other symmetric keys is 256 bits (FCS_CKM_1(b)).

-The TOE uses AES GCM mode to encrypt/decrypt intermediate key wrap keys.
-The AES GCM mode decrypt tag value is also used to validate entered PIN values (FCS_VAL_EXT.1 Validation).
-The TOE uses AES XTS AES 256 mode for data encryption.
-AES XTS AES 256 mode requires 512 bit media encryption keys.
-The media encryption keys are protected with a two step AES KW process with intermediate input keys.
+The TOE uses AES GCM mode to encrypt/decrypt the MEKEKs.
+This process is also used to decrypt the GCM tag (the known value) for FCS_VAL_EXT.1 Validation.
+The MEK CSPSKs are stored in plaintext in non-volatile memory.
+The TOE uses AES XTS-AES-256 mode for data encryption.
+AES XTS-AES-256 mode requires 512-bit Media Encryption Keys.
+The MEKs are protected using a two-step AES-KW process that uses the MEKEKs and MEK CSPSKs before storage in non-volatile memory.

+'''

-6.2.2 Cryptographic Key Destruction (FCS_CKM.4(a), FCS_CKM.4(b), FCS_CKM.4(c)(1) HDD, FCS_CKM.4(c)(2) SSH and Hybrid FCS_CKM.4(e), FCS_CKM_EXT.4(a), FCS_CKM_EXT.4(b), FCS_CKM_EXT.6)
+6.2.2 Cryptographic Key Destruction (FCS_CKM.4(a), FCS_CKM.4(b), FCS_CKM.4(c), FCS_CKM.4(e), FCS_CKM_EXT.4(a), FCS_CKM_EXT.4(b), FCS_CKM_EXT.6)

+'''

 The TSF destroys cryptographic keys in accordance with a specified cryptographic key destruction method by using the appropriate method to destroy all encryption keys encrypting the key intended for destruction.
+(FCS_CKM.4(e))

-(FCS_CKM.4(e)) There are two key destruction scenarios, one for volatile memory and one for non-volatile memory.
+There are two key destruction scenarios, one for volatile memory and one for non-volatile memory.
 For volatile memory the TOE uses key destruction methods as specified in FCS_CKM.4.1(b).

 For the volatile memory scenario, a SED will destroy keys when power is removed, the drive is locked, or the SED generates a new key to erase a band.
-The TOE contains two types of volatile memory: static RAM and dynamic RAM.
-In both cases the volatile memory is accessed using standard micro-controller memory interface controllers and addressing schemes.
+The TOE contains two types of volatile memory: static RAM; and dynamic RAM.
+In both cases, the volatile memory is accessed using standard micro-controller memory interface controllers and addressing schemes.
 The volatile memory is 8, 16 or 32 bit addressable.
 There is no built in redundancy for volatile memory in the TOE.
-When the SEDs are powered off: all keys are destroyed.
-When the device is Locked all keys are overwritten with zeros.
+When the SEDs are powered off, all keys are destroyed.
+When the device is Locked, all keys are overwritten with zeros.
 When the SED generates a new key to erase a band, the existing key is overwritten with a new value of a key.
 Unlocked band keys are stored in plaintext form for use by the FDE engine as needed.
 All other plaintext keys are temporarily stored in volatile memory in DRAM on the stack for a short time after being generated and during the operations (Take Ownership Function, Verify PIN Function) as described below.
 The keys are removed immediately after they are used or when they are no longer needed, using a single overwrite of zeroes.
 Keys are permanently stored by the firmware in the following manner.
-All keys are stored in non-volatile memory are wrapped except for the second intermediate AES KW key.
+All keys stored in non-volatile memory are wrapped, except for the second intermediate AES KW key on TCG Enterprise SSC devices.
 It is stored in non-volatile memory in plaintext form.

-The TOE destroys all key material, BEV, and authentication factors stored in plaintext when transitioning to a compliant power saving state.
-The TOE supports device full off and device full on states (or modes), D0 and D3 respectively.
+The TOE destroys all key material, BEV, and authentication factors stored in plaintext when transitioning to a Compliant power saving state.
+The TOE supports device full off (D3).
 When power is removed from the drive, the device goes off and keys are removed.
 (FCS_CKM_EXT.4(b))